Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Get-AzAdvisorRecommendation.md

 ```

 ## DESCRIPTION
-Obtain the list of Azure Advisor recommendations.
+Obtains the list of Azure Advisor recommendations.
 Can be filtered by Category, resource-ID, name etc.

 ## EXAMPLES